evanx/mpush-redis/README.md

 #### TODO

-Load configuration from Redis hashes.
+- Optionally load configuration from Redis hashes.
+- Support `SIGHUP` and/or notification via Redis to hot reload an updated configuration.